sunschneider/valetbike/README.md

 *  Copy the socket path from the terminal under "UNIX socket"
 * Paste to the socket in the database.yml under the config folder
 * `rake db:migrate`
+* `rails import:stations`
+* `rails import:bike`

 10. Confirm app runs
 * `sudo service mysql start`
 * `rackup`
 * Open http://localhost:9292 (or http://127.0.0.1:9292) in a browser
-* You should Group F's ValetBike welcome page
+* You should see Group F's ValetBike home page

 ### Exploration Tips
 * This prototype has many features.
 To view them all, first load the website.
 You will see the Home page.
-From this page, you can create an account.
-Once you do, you will be taken to the logged in home page.
-From here you can access many other features via links: your settings (currently a dummy page), the stations and number of bikes, and your current stats.
-From the station pages, you can also access a map of Northampton, MA.
+From this page, you can create an account, log in, or view the stations and map.
+Once you create an account, you will be taken to the logged in home page: the station page.
+From here you can access many other features via links at the top of the page: your settings (currently a dummy page), the stations and number of bikes, and your current stats (randomly generated upon account creation).
+From the station pages, you can also access a map of Northampton, MA, with the stations and number of bikes indicated on it.
+From the stations page you can also check out a bike.